Economic planning: Lange–Lerner–Taylor model

 The economic models developed in the 1920s and 1930s by American economists Fred M. Taylor and Abba Lerner and by Polish economist Oskar R. Lange involved a form of planning based on marginal cost pricing.
 In Lange's model, a central planning board would set prices for producer goods through a trial-and-error method, adjusting until the price matched the marginal cost, with the aim of achieving Pareto-efficient outcomes.
 Although these models were often described as market socialism, they actually represented a form of market simulation planning.

 Material balances

 Material balance planning was the type of economic planning employed by Soviet-type economies.
-This system emerged in a haphazard manner during the collectivisation drive under Joseph Stalin and emphasized rapid growth and industrialization over efficiency.
+This system emerged in a haphazard manner during the collectivization drive under Joseph Stalin and emphasized rapid growth and industrialization.
 Eventually, this method became an established part of the Soviet conception of socialism in the post-war period and other socialist states emulated it in the latter half of the 20th century.
-Material balancing involves a planning agency (Gosplan in the case of the Soviet Union) taking a survey of available inputs and raw materials and using a balance-sheet to balance them with output targets specified by industry, thereby achieving a balance of supply and demand.
+Material balancing involves a planning agency taking a survey of available inputs and raw materials and using a balance-sheet to balance them with output targets specified by industry, thereby achieving a balance of supply and demand.
+In the case of the Soviet Union, this task fell on Gosplan and its subsidiaries: the industrial ministries and (under Khrushchev) the regional sovnarkhozy.
+The ministries in turn were subdivided into Chief Industrial Administrations (glavki), under which each enterprise was finally subordinated.

+Input-Output Models

+Input-Output models, developed by Wassily Leontief, take advantage of linear programming and matrices by dividing the economy into interdependent sectors that produce products for both themselves and other sectors; the production in one sector relies in the input of goods from another.
+The flow of goods strictly between sectors is modelled by a Leontief closed model where the resultant expression takes the form of $(I-A)X=0$ where $X$ as a variable may represent the optimal payment for each instance of production encoded in the matrix $A$.
+More sophisticated methods include open models where production satisfies exterior demand, and generally takes the form $X=(I-A)^{-1}D$, where $D$ is the demand matrix.
+This is a modelling method proposed by some socialist economists such as Paul Cockshott, who argue that the advent of modern computer technology since the times of Victor Glushkov negates the computational difficulty faced by 20th-century attempts at economic planning (See OGAS and Cybersyn).